 Elevate your career to a higher grade at Klinedinst PC.
-Klinedinst is seeking a driven, enthusiastic and focused Records Compliance Manager to join our growing company.
+Klinedinst is seeking a driven, enthusiastic and focused Records Information Manager to join our growing company.
 This position has the flexibility to be based in any of our three Southern California offices.
-Candidates for Records Compliance Manager will be a vital asset to the firm, working in concert with team members in all five offices in support of the firm’s cloud/electronic records and paperless policies.
+Candidates for Records Information Manager will be a vital asset to the firm, working in concert with team members in all five offices in support of the firm’s cloud/electronic records and paperless policies.

 This role will work on some of the latest applications of technology to manage records and cases at Klinedinst.
 Candidates will be involved directly with team members to train staff, supervise, and verify compliance of all firm records.
-Also, the Records Compliance Manager defines records and solves workflow problems while determining solution requirements.
+Also, the Records Information Manager defines records and solves workflow problems while determining solution requirements.

-As Records Compliance Manager, you’ll be responsible for ensuring that protocols are met, as well as communicating results, verifying electronic records, and more related tasks.
+As Records Information Manager, you’ll be responsible for ensuring that protocols are met, as well as communicating results, verifying electronic records, and more related tasks.
 If you are passionate to work on management of data that can be enhanced using technology, you should join our growing team.

 iMANAGE RECORDS MANAGEMENT RESPONSIBILITITES